messageCollection allows you to swiftly create a chat view that includes all data. This page explains how to make a view using the collection.

 MessageCollectionInitPolicy determines how initialization deals with the message data retrieved from the local cache and API calls.
 Because we only support

-CACHE_AND_REPLACE_BY_API as of now, an additional implementation is required to clear the messages in the local cache before adding the messages from the remote server to it.
+CACHE_AND_REPLACE_BY_API as of now, messages in the local cache must be cleared prior to adding the messages from the remote server.

 Retrieves cached messages from the local cache and then replaces them with the messages pulled from Sendbird server through API calls.